-COVID-19 Update: This letter was sent on April 6, 2020 to Governor Whitmer and MDOC Director Washington, and this letter was sent on April 2, 2020 regarding COVID-19 and ventilators was sent to Director Washington.
+COVID-19 Update: This letter was sent on April 6, 2020 to Governor Whitmer and MDOC Director Washington, and this letter was sent on April 2, 2020 regarding COVID-19 and ventilators to Director Washington.

 This letter was sent on March 16, 2020 to Michigan Governor Gretchen Whitmer with 63 organizational sign ons.
 We have over 800 individual signatories.
 It's still "live," so please sign on and we'll resend next week.
 Here is the COVID-19 People in Prison Connector Pod on Facebook to keep loved ones connected.
 Here are joint letters sent on March 13, 2020 by ACLU-MI from ACLU-MI, Safe & Just MI, and AFSC-MI to the Michigan Department of Corrections and all county jails.
 See this press release and article for more information.